sleexyz/hylogen/README.md

 }
 ```

-Hylide recompiles and reruns `main` on file changes, sending fresh shaders to the WebGL renderer via websockets.
+Hylide will recompile and and rerun `main` on file changes, sending fresh shaders to the WebGL renderer via websockets.